acglaz/Internship-Luthiania/3-Travel experience.md

 ## Local food

-Turkey Meat ball stewed in cream and
+* Turkey Meat ball stewed in cream and

+(photo)

+-  Beetroop soupb and fried potatoes with meat and Luthianian cider

+  (photo)